MJoergen/bluff/README.md

 This program holds a round-robin tournament of different bots playing against each other one-on-one.
 The game played is a dumbed-down version of poker.

+The object of this project is to pitch different bots against each other, and to experiment with different bot strategies.

 # Rules of the game
 A 'match' is played by two players only.
 Each player starts a match with 100 credits.
 A match consists of a number of 'rounds'.
 The players keep playing